-Reduce the Financial Risks of IoT Data Plan Management
+How to Reduce the Costs of IoT Data Plans

 As an application service provider (ASP), you take chances when deploying a remote asset, as physical control is limited.
 The more devices deployed, the more problems you stand to encounter.
 In addition to operational liabilities, there’s the financial danger of assuming customers’ data use to fit your cellular provider’s rate plans, which resemble this: